Take the first step:

 Taking a small, supported step can be enough to begin.

-A grounded, professional approachh
+A grounded, professional approach

 I work in a practical, steady way — helping people make sense of what they’re experiencing and move forward at a pace that feels manageable.